telerik/ajax-docs/controls/treeview/design-time/binding-to-linqdatasource.md

 ---
 title: Binding to LinqDataSource
-page_title: Binding to LinqDataSource | RadTreeView for ASP.NET AJAX Documentation
+page_title: Binding to LinqDataSource - RadTreeView
-description: Binding to LinqDataSource
+description: Check our Web Forms article about Binding to LinqDataSource.
 slug: treeview/design-time/binding-to-linqdatasource
 tags: binding,to,linqdatasource
 published: True